backstage/backstage/docs/auth/github/provider.md

             - resolver: usernameMatchingUserEntityName
 ```

-The GitHub provider is a structure with five configuration keys:
+The GitHub provider is a structure with these configuration keys:

 - `clientId`: The client ID that you generated on GitHub, e.g.
   `b59241722e3c3b4816e2`